Suvarnabhumi Airport: Events

+Facilities

 Airport terminal

-Costing an estimated 155 billion baht (US$5 billion), the airport has two parallel runways (60 m wide, 4,000 m and 3,700 m long) and two parallel taxiways to accommodate simultaneous departures and arrivals.
-It has a total of 120 parking bays (51 with contact gates and 69 remote gates), with five of these capable of accommodating the Airbus A380.
-Suvarnabhumi Airport has 72 jet bridges and 69 non-jet bridges.
-Additionally, flights are able to park at remote locations on the ramp, from which airport buses transport passengers to and from the terminal.
-Suvarnabhumi Airport has 18 jet bridges and 6 non-jet bridges for Airbus A380.
+Costing an estimated 155 billion baht (US$5 billion), the airport has three parallel runways (60 m wide, 4,000 m and 3,700 m long) and two parallel taxiways to accommodate simultaneous departures and arrivals.

-The airport's two runways can accommodate 64 flights per hour.
-At peak times the runways average 63 flights per hour.
-In April 2019 the Thai cabinet approved a sum of 21.8 billion baht for the construction of a third runway.
-Construction will start in 2019 and be completed in 2021.
-The third runway will accommodate a maximum of 30 flights per hour.
-The project will be managed by Airports of Thailand (AOT).

 The main passenger terminal building, with a capacity of handling 76 flight operations per hour, co-locates the international and domestic terminals, though assigning them to different parts of the concourse.
 In the initial phase of construction, it was capable of handling 45 million passengers and three million tonnes of cargo per year.
-Above the underground rail link station and in front of the passenger terminal building is a 600-room hotel operated by Accor Group under the Novotel brand.